k-vaughn/NTCIP-8008/docs/examples.md

     ```

 !!! note
-    When rendered to a PDF, a collapsable box is always shown expanded, but includes a downward arrow (&#8744;) in the title bar.
+    When rendered to a PDF, a collapsible box is always shown expanded, but includes a downward arrow (&#8744;) in the title bar.

 ### Content Tabs {.annex}